Resistive state of SFS Josephson junctions in the presence of moving domain walls

-Therefore, in the regime $j<j_c$ the normal current through the Josephson junction is zero in spite of nonzero voltage generated at the junction.
-It can be also easily seen directly from Eq.~(\ref{josephson_modified}) because the solution of this equation for $j<j_c$ takes the form $\dot \varphi(t)=\dot \varphi_0(t)$.
+In the regime $j<j_c$ the normal current through the Josephson junction is zero in spite of nonzero voltage generated at the junction.
+This follows directly from Eq.~(\ref{josephson_modified}) because for $j<j_c$ it has the solution $\dot \varphi(t)=\dot \varphi_0(t)$.
 The equivalent circuit scheme of the junction is presented in the insert to Fig.~\ref{dc_j}.
-The voltage is compensated by the electromotive force induced in the junction by the emergent electric field $(\hbar/e) \dot {\bm Z_{so}}$.
+The voltage is compensated by the electromotive force induced in the junction by the emergent electric field $(\hbar/e) \dot{\bm Z}^{so}$.

-If there are $n$ DWs inside the junction, when under the assumptions above $R_{DW}$ expressed by Eq.~(\ref{R_averaged}) is multiplied by $n$.
+If there are $n$ DWs inside the junction, then under the assumptions above $R_{DW}$ expressed by Eq.~(\ref{R_averaged}) is multiplied by $n$.
 If the Josephson junction is driven by an ac component of the voltage or current having the frequency $\omega$, then the dependence $V(I)$ manifest horizontal steps at $V_k = k \omega/2e$, which are known as the Shapiro steps\cite{Shapiro1963,Grimes1968}.
 If a moving DW is present in the junction the Shapiro steps acquire a nonzero slope, which is determined by Eq.~(\ref{R_averaged}).
 The reason is that in this case the oscillation frequency of the Josephson current is determined by $\overline{\dot \varphi - \dot \varphi_0}$ and does not coincide with $2eV$ anymore.
 The Shapiro steps occur just when the oscillation frequency of the Josephson current equals to multiple integer of the external frequency.
 The $IV$-characteristic demonstrating the inclined Shapiro steps is shown in the insert to Fig.~\ref{dc_j}.

 In real setups the time of the DW movement through the junction is limited by the finite junction length: $t_{DW} \approx d/v_{st} = (\alpha/\beta) (d/u)$.
 Therefore, the voltage should be averaged over $t<t_{DW}$.
-Although experimental data on the DW motion in Josephson junctions has not been available yet, for the estimates we take $d=0.5 \times 10^{-6}$ m and $u \leq u_{max} \approx 1$ m/s, where $u_{max}$ corresponds to the maximal Josephson current density\cite{Singh2016} through the $\rm {CrO}_2 $ nanowire $j_c \sim 10^9$ $\rm {A/m}^2$.
+Although experimental data on the DW motion in Josephson junctions has not been available yet, for the estimates we take $d=0.5 \times 10^{-6}$ m and $u \approx 1$ m/s.
 Then $t_{DW} \geq 0.5 (\alpha/\beta) \times 10^{-6}$s.
 For other experiments, where the Josephson current carried by equal-spin triplet correlations was reported \cite{Khaire2010,Robinson2010}, this time can be several orders of magnitude higher due to much less values of the critical current density.

 The IV-charactiristic presented in Fig.~\ref{dc_j} was obtained under the assumption of a steady DW motion.
 In fact, $V(t)$ is driven by $\dot \varphi_0 \sim v(t)$.
 For a step-like applied electric current $V(t)$ saturates exponentially at the characteristic time $t_d$ except for the short Josephson pulses (see below).
 Therefore, in order to be able to measure the resistance expressed by Eq.~(\ref{R_averaged}) it is important to have $t_{DW}>t_{d}$.
 For estimations of $t_d$ we use the material parameters of the CrO$_2$ nanostructures \cite{Zou2007,Singh2016}.
 Taking the saturation magnetization $M = 4.75\times 10^5\; A/m$, $K = 1.43 \times 10^5 erg/cm^3$ and $K_\perp = 4 \pi M^2$, $\alpha=0.01$ we obtain $t_d \approx 10^{-9} $s.
 Consequently, the ratio $t_{DW}/t_d > 1/\beta $ and for not very large values of the SOC constant $\beta \lesssim 1$ the condition $t_{DW}>t_{d}$ is realistic.